 - Practice typing essays, precis, letters, memos, and emails

 Topic-wise preparation tips for NABARD Phase 2 Descriptive Paper

-Essay is a short piece of writing on a given topic.
+An essay is a short piece of writing on a given topic.
 Essays broadly comprise of; Introduction, Body and Conclusion.
 Essays should be error-free and should be properly structured and have a flow of ideas.

 Introduction of Essay

 Start by introducing your topic.
 Write briefly about the background of the topic, why it is relevant and mention your opinion about the topic, which you can later explain elaborately in the body of the essay.

 The body of your essay needs to be comprised of paragraphs presenting your views on the topic in detail.
 However, you must restrict the body to 2 to 3 paragraphs. (it’s important that you don’t get carried away while writing the body; always stay within the word limit).

 In the body, include examples to support your views in addition to including statistical data, percentages, and facts.
 Also, body is where you put forth your strongest argument first, followed by the second strongest, and so on.
 Each of your paragraphs can contain one of your main ideas, followed by sentences supporting the ideas.

 Conclusion is a summary of your essay.
 Use the conclusion part to summarize and restate your main argument with the strongest evidence supporting it.
 Do not introduce a new idea in the conclusion and refrain from using the same words that you used in the body.